 Do you need help figuring out your new kindle or want to learn how to use your computer?
 We can help!
 Call the library to schedule an appointment.

-Bring your child ages 0-5 for an hour of stories, songs, and a craft.
-No registration required.
+Chuck and Sue welcome you to join them for an hour of stories, songs, and a craft.
+Free and no registration required.

 Island House Readers

 A book club that meets monthly.
-This month's book is The Light Between Oceans by M. L. Stedman.
-Click here to see the reading list for the coming year.
+This month's selection is The Lowland by Jhumpa Lahiri.

 Make Noise at the Library!